superdesk/web-publisher/docs/contributing/code/bugs.rst

 ===============

 Whenever you find a bug, we kindly ask you to report it.
-It helps us make a better Superdesk Web Publisher.
+It helps us make a better Superdesk Publisher.

 .. caution::